Canvasser

 Field Manager

-In addition to canvassing every day, field managers work closely with the canvass director to meet the goals of the office, and have the chance to build even more skills.
+In addition to canvassing every day, field managers work closely with the canvass director to meet the goals of the office and build even more skills.

 Field managers oversee a team of staff and are responsible for recruiting, training and motivating their team to hit its goals.
-They also have additional responsibilities to map out canvassing territories, keep good financial records and help carry out other campaign work (such as working with the media, coalition building and petitioning).
+They also map out canvassing territories, keep good financial records and help carry out other campaign work (such as working with the media, coalition building and petitioning).

 Learn more about canvassingAPPLY NOW